coverclock/com-diag-grandote/README.md

 of Diminuto are shipping in a number of commercial products from several of my clients.

+The pthread portions of Desperadito - and, hence, Grandote - were forked from Hayloft, a C++ framework for using Amazon Web Service (AWS) Simple Storage Service (s3).

+The unit tests are a mixture of straight C++ programs (whose implementations were a little strange to make them easier to use in VxWorks) from the ancient Desperado code base, and Google Test programs from the Hayloft code base.
+The Google Test programs use a thin helper layer from yet another project, Lariat.

+To use Grandote you need to also install Diminuto, Lariat, and Google Test (but NOT Desperadito, Desperado, or Hayloft).

-I have written hundreds of thousands of lines of C++ for embedded products, mostly during my time at Bell Labs and its various offshoots.
+I have written tens if not hundreds of thousands of lines of C++ for embedded products, mostly during my years at Bell Labs and its various spinoffs.
 At one time I was a strong advocate for the use of C++ in embedded products.
-But over the years, I have seen a decline in the use of C++ in this way, and an increase in the use of C for the systems layer, and languages like Python, Java, and even JavaScript in the application layer.
-I can't argue with the economics of that: you can hire cheaper developers for those other langauges.
+But over the years, I have seen a decline in the use of C++ for such work, and an increase in the use of C for the systems layer, and languages like Python, Java, and even JavaScript in the application layer.
+I can't argue with the economics of that: you can hire less expensive developers for those other langauges.
+As a consequence of dealing with mixed language product development, I've done my share of coding in Python and Java, and have even hacked JavaScript.
 Meanwhile, C++ has evolved into a language so complex that my clients can't afford - or can't find - developers with that skill set and that level of expertise.

 But perhaps my interest in Grandote means I'm not ready to give up on C++ quite yet.

 REPOSITORIES